TobiasBg/WP-Table-Reloaded/readme.txt

 == Upgrade Notice ==

 = 1.9.2 =
-This upgrade includes several bugfixes and a few enhancements.
-It now requires WordPress 3.0!
+This upgrade includes several bugfixes and a few enhancements, like an updated DataTables library.

 = 1.9.1 =
 This upgrade includes a few new features, like output caching and a custom table CSS class, and several enhancements.